-Nine Standards Rigg is well visited for only 2 reasons.
-Primarily it is on (actually just off) the official line of the Coast to Coast and secondly there is a series of large, imposing cairns lined up on the summit plateau.
-Quite where these came from is a mystery, the less interesting theory is that they marked a boundary line between Eden and Swaledale; a more interesting story is that the Romans or later the English built them to scare off the Scots, whilst my favourite is Wainwright’s theory that the locals were just bored and it seemed like a good idea at the time!
-They are certainly dramatic and when arriving along the main path from Kirkby Stephen I was intrigued by two smaller stones which seemed to provide a doorway to the main stones.
-I had missed these on my first visit when I cut across from the B6270 – collecting a summit tick but a less satisfactory ascent in all ways.
+Nine Standards Rigg is well visited for two main reasons.
+Primarily it is on (actually just off) the official line of the Coast to Coast.
+Secondly there is a series of large, imposing but intriguing cairns lined up on the summit plateau.
+Quite where these came from is a mystery.
+The less interesting theory is that they marked a boundary line between Eden and Swaledale.
+A more interesting story is that the Romans or later the English built them to scare off the Scots.

-Another positive about Nine Standards Rigg is the excellent view finder on the summit which points to the main heights near and far away.
-As this area of the Eden Valley is somewhere I am not really familiar with (few are) it is great to spend some moments working it all out.
-Without these oddities Nine Standards Rigg would be rather a tedious high plateau of wet bogland that can typify much of the higher land to the north of the Dales, with them though it is worth the climb.
+Another positive about Nine Standards Rigg is the excellent view finder on the summit.
+The views are explained although a map would still be needed to get there.
+As this area of the Eden Valley is somewhere I am not really familiar with it is very pleasant to spend time working it all out.
+Without these oddities Nine Standards Rigg would be rather a tedious high plateau of wet bog land.

-Recommend: There are a lot of tired and hacked off Coast to Coasters at this point, do not ask if they are enjoying Nine Standards!!
+There are a lot of tired and hacked off Coast to Coasters at this point, do not ask if they are enjoying Nine Standards!